 In addition to investment management, Nykredit provides portfolio administration services to a number of pension funds, investment managers and investment funds through Nykredit Porteføljeadministration.
-These funds make investments on behalf of their respective clients and therefore have their own policies.
-Nykredit helps our administration clients realise our common ambition of resolving societal challenges.
-Nykredit Porteføljeadministration has its own separate policy describing how we assist our customers and how we want to contribute to sustainable development and respect for international guidelines and conventions.
+These funds make investments on behalf of their respective clients and therefore have their own policies to match them.
+Nykredit offers its insights and expertise to help our administration clients realise our common ambition of contributing to resolving societal challenges.
+Nykredit Porteføljeadministration has its own separate policy describing how it assists customers and how Nykredit, in this area, wants to contribute to sustainable development and respect for international guidelines and conventions.